vlad-saling/wistia-project-metadata-grabber/readme.md

 This tool fetches metadata for Wistia projects using the Wistia API.

-## Features
+## How it works

-- Retrieve metadata for all projects in your Wistia account.
+- Retrieves metadata for all project ID listed in `input.txt`.
+- Filter out the name and pairs it with ID
-- Save output to a file.
+- Saves output to `output.csv`.

 ## Prerequisites